pdb0102/MMM-TheEnergyDetective/README.md

 To perform the following steps, first open a terminal window.

 ### Install Dependencies
-The module relies on the .Net application 'TedMonitor.exe' (provided in the `native` directory) to obtain the data from the TED ECC.
+The module relies on the .Net application ['TedMonitor.exe'](https://github.com/pdb0102/TedMonitor) (a ready-to-use executable is included in the `native` directory) to obtain the data from the TED ECC.
 You'll need [Mono](https://www.mono-project.com/) on your system if you're not running Windows.

 On Raspbian, run
 ````